-The strategy
+The Strategy

-- 4.1.
-A common theme running through the strategy is the need to support the delivery of new housing and jobs to be complemented by new services, facilities and infrastructure Figure 4.1. - 4.2.
-The Spatial Strategy is underpinned by five core policies: - Core Policy 3: Settlement Hierarchy which classifies the settlements in the Vale according to their role and function - Core Policy 4: Meeting our Housing Needs - which specifies the scale and location of new housing ensuring development is built in the most appropriate locations - Core Policy 5: Housing Supply Ring-fence - which identifies a core area within Science Vale where new homes will be provided to achieve sustainable development in accordance with the Spatial Strategy.
-The area will have a separate housing land
+- 4.1 A common theme running through the strategy is the need to support the delivery of new housing and jobs to be complemented by new services, facilities and infrastructure Figure 4.1. - 4.2 The Spatial Strategy is underpinned by five core policies: - Core Policy 3: Settlement Hierarchy which classifies the settlements in the Vale according to their role and function. - Core Policy 4: Meeting our Housing Need which specifies the scale and location of new housing, ensuring development is built in the most appropriate locations. - Core Policy 5: Housing Supply Ring Fence which identifies a core area within Science Vale where new homes will be provided to achieve sustainable development in accordance with the Spatial Strategy.
+The area will have a separate housing land supply target from the rest of the district. - Core Policy 6: Meeting Business and Employment Needs - which specifies the scale and location of opportunities for economic growth to ensure that sufficient new jobs are provided across the Vale in appropriate locations, and - Core Policy 7: Providing Supporting Infrastructure and Services to ensure new services and facilities are delivered alongside new housing and employment.

-- supply target from the rest of the district - Core Policy 6: Meeting Business and Employment Needs - which specifies the scale and location of opportunities for economic growth to ensure that sufficient new jobs are provided across the Vale in appropriate locations, and - Core Policy 7: Providing Supporting Infrastructure and Services - to ensure new services and facilities are delivered alongside new housing and employment.
+Sub-Area Strategies

-Sub-Area strategies
+- 4.3 We have also developed three Sub-Area Strategies, which give spatial expression to the strategy and ensure that it is locally distinctive and focused on each part of our district.
+These are set out in Chapter 5 (See Figure 4.2).
+The three sub-areas are: - Abingdon-on-Thames and Oxford Fringe which covers the northern and north eastern part of the Vale, which have strong linkages with the City of Oxford.
+It contains the Market Town of Abingdon-on-Thames, the Local Service Centre of Botley and several Larger Villages including Cumnor, Drayton, East Hanney, Kennington, Kingston Bagpuize with Southmoor, Marcham, Radley, Steventon and Wootton.
+A large part of this area is located within the Oxford Green Belt. - South East Vale which includes much of the Science Vale area and contains the Market Town of Wantage, the Local Service

-- 4.3.
-We have also developed three Sub-Area Strategies, which give spatial expression to the strategy and ensure that it is locally distinctive and focused on each part of our district.
-These are set out in Chapter 5 and see Figure 4.2.
-The three sub-areas are: - Abingdon-on-Thames and Oxford Fringe - which covers the northern and north eastern part of the Vale, which have strong linkages with the city of Oxford.
-It contains the market town of Abingdon-on-Thames, the local service centre of Botley and several Larger Villages including Cumnor, Drayton, East Hanney, Kennington, Kingston Bagpuize with Southmoor, Marcham, Radley, Steventon and Wootton.
-A large part of this area is located within the Oxford Green Belt
+Centre of Grove as well as a number of significant employment sites, including Harwell Campus, Milton Park and Didcot A Power Station.
+The area also contains a number of Larger Villages including Blewbury, East Hendred, Harwell, Harwell Campus, Milton and Sutton Courtenay.

-- South East Vale which includes much of the Science Vale area and contains the market town of Wantage, the local service centre of Grove as well as a number of significant employment sites, including Harwell Campus, Milton Park and Didcot A Power Station.
-The area also contains a number of Larger Villages including Blewbury, East Hendred, Harwell, Harwell Campus, Milton and Sutton Courtenay. - Western Vale which is a more rural area stretching from the North Wessex Downs Area of Outstanding Natural Beauty (AONB) to the River Thames, containing the market town of Faringdon and several Larger Villages including East Challow, Shrivenham, Stanford-in-the-Vale, Uffington and Watchfield.
+Western Vale - which is a more rural area stretching from the North Wessex Downs Area of Outstanding Natural Beauty (AONB) to the River Thames, containing the Market Town of Faringdon and several Larger Villages including East Challow, Shrivenham, Stanford-in-the-Vale, Uffington and Watchfield.

-Science Vale Area Action Plan
+Science Vale

-4.4.
-We are working jointly with South Oxfordshire District Council to prepare a Science Vale Area Action Plan.
-This will set out additional delivery and implementation details for our proposals across the Science Vale area.
+4.4 We are working jointly with South Oxfordshire District Council to plan for the-Science Vale locality, which spans district boundaries.
+Additional delivery and implementation details for our proposals across the Science Vale locality will be included within the Local Plan 2031 Part 2.
 This is discussed more in Chapter 5.